README.md file. In that file, explain what about your application will be about and answer the following questions:

 - Who is the primary audience?

-- Which libraries do you think you will use and for what?
+- Do you think you will need any libraries?
+If so, what?

 Coffee Now is a web app used to find coffee shops open now near you.

 If you have a multitude of restaurants on your to-try list, its hard to know if you’re close to one unless you happen to remember where it is.
 With my application, you will be able to see all the restaurants you want to try on a convenient map so you can see if you happen to be close to one when you are out and about.

 People who want to be educated in the news about different topics and areas; readers of the New York Times.
 Addressing the problem that people are often constrained to only a few topics about only the United States.
 My project will show headlines from the New York Times through a worldwide perspective regarding different subjects.